stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/DMA/DMA_FLASHToRAM/readme.txt

 @par Example Description

-This example provides a description of how to use a DMA channel to transfer a word data buffer from FLASH memory to embedded SRAM memory.
+This example shows how to use a DMA channel to transfer a word data buffer from FLASH memory to embedded SRAM memory.

 DMA2 Stream0 channel0 is configured to transfer the contents of a 32-word data
 buffer stored in Flash memory to the reception buffer declared in RAM.